mmc41/json-schema-js-gui-model/README.md

 ## Status and future plans

 The current version appears to work fine in my own project but has not been tested beyond that.
+Some advanced schema constructs like links are not yet supported.

 I am considering to support some kind of json schema ui extensions in order to construct a even more detailed gui model.